 Utilizing play therapy, talk therapy, as well as other therapeutic interventions, we work with each child and their family to help them adjust and identify coping skills to support the child as they work through and process life’s difficulties.

-Clarity Clinic offers a wide variety of psychological, cognitive, and psychoeducational testing services for children, adolescents, and teens.
+Clarity Clinic’s Chicago child psychiatrists also offer a wide variety of psychological, cognitive, and psychoeducational testing services for children, adolescents, and teens.

 A psychological evaluation examines an individual’s behavior, intellectual functioning, academic abilities, self-concept, strengths, and socio-emotional adjustment.